mat-42-student/matcha/README.md

 git clone and make
 Then https://localhost:8443 (or any host url)

-## aller dans la db
+## go inside DB

-ouvrir le conteneur de DB avec vsc ou docker exec it psql -U alice -d matcha
+open the DB's container with VSC or docker exec it psql -U alice -d matcha